Faf du Plessis: International centuries

-Controversy

-Ball tampering
+Ball tampering controversies

 du Plessis has been found guilty of ball tampering twice during his international career.
 The first time was during The Oval Test match in 2013 against Pakistan.
 In 2016, du Plessis was caught again ball tampering during the Hobart Test match against Australia.

 The first incident against Pakistan involved du Plessis rubbing the ball against a zip on his trousers in order to change the nature of the ball.
 This was caught on video and du Plessis was subsequently found guilty.
 He was fined 50% of his match fee.
 The second incident against Australia involved du Plessis rubbing what looked like a "lolly" or mint, on the ball in order to make one side sticky. du Plessis denied any wrongdoing and he pleaded not guilty to the charge.
 His teammate Hashim Amla defended him in a statement to the Australian media about the incident stating that the tampering claims were "a joke" and called them "ridiculous".

 Regardless of the denials, du Plessis was found guilty of ball tampering on 21 November 2016.
 He was subsequently fined 100% of his match fee for the second Test against Australia and he was given three demerit points.
 Four demerit points within 24 months leads to a one Test or two limited-over games suspension. du Plessis played the next test and scored a century.
 The following month he was made captain of the South African cricket team.